Music Box Circuit using a CD4017 decade counter and two 555

 As the operating speed of the first 555 changes, the frequency applied to the clock input of 4017 changes, and consequently the cadence of the music box tones.
 The output of 555 is connected to the clock input of CD4017.
 The decade counter provides a high voltage signal on its 10 outputs, starting at output pin “0” and ending at pin “9”.

 The diagram shows that outputs 3 and 6 are not used.
-They are used to create pauses in the melody.
+They are used to creating pauses in the melody.
 Each output of the CD4017 is connected to a diode in series with a resistor.
 When an output is high, the corresponding resistor is in series with resistor R2 of the second 555. (“R”)

 This set of resistors (“R”) and capacitor C2 cause the second 555 to oscillate at a specific frequency.
 Each time a CD4017 output goes high, the second 555 oscillates at a frequency determined by the group of resistors “R” (resistors connected to the outputs of the 4017), R2, and C2.
 When the sequence of 10 tones is complete, the process is repeated.